-Bathymetric ENCs in Confined Waters - 04/06/2018
+Bathymetric ENCs in confined waters

 Electronic charts with greater scale and bathymetric content than any hydrographic office’s ENC (equivalent to a paper nautical chart) are not a novelty for many ports around the world.
-Such charts are normally produced by port authorities and are used by marine pilots on the portable pilot units (PPUs).
+Such charts are normally produced by port authorities and are used by marine pilots on portable pilot units (PPUs).
 The Australian Hydrographic Office (AHO) has experimented with, and now published, high-density (HD) bathymetric electronic navigation charts (bENCs) for two ports, with more under development.
 These ENCs – like any other official ones – are available both to ships’ crews using ECDIS and to marine pilots’ PPUs.
-Why are high-density bathymetric ENCs so important for the conduct of vessels in confined waters?
+Why are HD bENCs so important for the conduct of vessels in confined waters?
 Why is it so important that these ENCs become available to both ECDIS and PPUs?
-Before answering these two questions, it is necessary to understand the background of the Australian approach.
+Before answering these two questions, it is necessary to understand the background to the Australian approach.

-In 2015, a cruise ship operator had to determine the safety margins of its 260m long vessels navigating within the 90m wide channel that leads to the Port of Cairns (Fig. 1).
+In 2015, a cruise ship operator had to determine the safety margins of its 260m long vessels navigating within the 90m-wide channel that leads to the Port of Cairns (Fig. 1).

-In a previous simulator based port study carried out in 2010, the lack of enhanced bathymetric content for the same turn between outer and inner harbour became one of the key factors in deciding that the same class of cruise ship could not enter the port with an adequate safety margin.
+In a previous simulator-based port study carried out in 2010, the lack of enhanced bathymetric content for the same turn between outer and inner harbour became one of the key factors in deciding that the same class of cruise ship could not enter the port with an adequate safety margin.
 The decision was reconsidered as a result of the 2015 study, and these larger vessels are now able to enter Cairns.
-This proves the commercial relevance of High Density bathymetric ENCs.
+This proves the commercial relevance of HD bENCs.

-Proof of Concept
+Proof of concept

 The AHO decided to use the Port of Cairns as proof of concept, and in 2017 two bENCs were published – one for the outer harbour and one for the inner harbour.
 They were both developed to meet specific Port Authority requirements.